Pearly-choong/wordpress-garden-theme/README.md

 ### Theme Name : Garden Theme

-To use this theme in wordpress, clone this repo https://github.com/Pearly-choong/wordpress-garden-theme.git inside your wordpress folder > wp-content > themes
+To use this theme in wordpress, clone this repo https://github.com/Pearly-choong/wordpress-garden-theme.git  into your wordpress folder > wp-content > themes

 After cloning, open wordpress site dashboard and go to Appearance -> Themes.